 To the hundreds in the Central Campus auditorium in Des Moines to hear the presumptive Republican presidential candidate speak, Romney called Iowa "a second home."
 He expressed concern for the drought conditions in the Midwest and mentioned the recent shooting in Wisconsion.

-His visit comes 89 days left until the election.
-According to a Patch survey of influential Iowa Republicans in June, Romney has more wooing to do to lock up the swing state.
+His visit comes 89 days left until the election. in June, Romney has more wooing to do to lock up the swing state.

 Seventy-four percent of influential state Republicans surveyed say they agree that Romney will defeat Obama in Iowa in November, but only 41 percent feel strongly about the GOP’s chances for recapturing the White House.

 And a new ABC News-Washington Post poll out this morning shows that more Americans have an unfavorable view of him than favorable.
 An area of weakness is among independent voters, the poll said.